oracle/graal/sulong/docs/contributor/DEBUGGING.md

 ## Debugging the Runtime

-For debugging the internals of the runtime, it is recommended to run the GraalVM LLVM runtime in the JVM mode (from a JVM standalone).
+For debugging the internals of the runtime, it is recommended to run the GraalVM LLVM runtime in JVM mode (i.e., from a JVM standalone).
 Then a regular Java debugger can be attached.

 If running with `mx`, the `-d` option can be used to enable debugging: